flows-network/docs/docs/tutorials/discord-slash-command.md

 # Discord slash command

-In this article, I will show you how to use **slash commands** to interact with your Discord bot based on an external web service.
+In this article, I will show you how to use **slash commands** to interact with your Discord bot.
 Specifically, this flow function is a weather inquiry bot.
 When you type `/weather` + the city name, the bot will respond to you with the weather information of this city.

 ![](discord-slash-command.png)

 ## Prerequisites

 1. A GitHub account to log into the [flows.network](https://flows.network/) platform.
 It's free.
 2. A Discord server that you have permission to add a bot.